ITO Section 182 | Offences and penalties

 14

-Any person who contravenes any of the provisions of this Ordinance for which no penalty has, specifically, been provided in this section.
+Any person who contravenes any of the provision of this Ordinance for which no penalty has, specifically, been provided in this section.

-Such person shall pay a penalty of: - Rs.
-5,000 or - 3% of the amount of tax involved, whichever is higher.
+Such person shall pay a penalty of five thousand rupees or three per cent of the amount of tax involved, whichever is higher.
 General

 15